What should you do with a life insurance 3a?

 What will I do with our life insurance 3a?

-At first, before writing these two articles, I thought I would keep it as a reminder of my error.
-However, recently, I was thinking of lowering the premium from 300 CHF per month to 100 CHF since it seemed to be possible.
+Before writing these two articles, I thought I would keep them as a reminder of my error.
+Then, I was thinking of lowering the premium from 300 CHF per month to 100 CHF since it seemed possible.
 Since I had to wait a few more years because of my mortgage, I wrote these articles to support my evidence.

 At this point, I have realized that my life insurance 3a needs to stop.
 Before, I did not know it was possible to stop paying the premiums completely.